Error and Resource Estimates of Variational Quantum Algorithms for Solving Differential Equations Based on Runge-Kutta Methods: Analysis of the Variational Quantum Algorithm

 In order to find out if this bound also holds if the coefficients of $A$ are sampled according to the toy model as described above, we plot such $\kappa(A)$ and the functions $N_V^2,N_V^3$ and $N_V^4$ for varying $N_V$ in Fig.~\ref{fig:condition number}.

 Most of the condition numbers lie above the threshold $N_V^2$, while for $N_V\geq 10$, most condition numbers lie below the threshold $N_V^3$.
 Typically, more than $10$ parameters are chosen in applications of the variational algorithm (We are using $N_V=25$ in our numerical analysis in Sec.~\ref{sec: numerics}).
 In rare cases, $A$ constructed by the toy model is ill-conditioned, and $\kappa(A)$ significantly exceeds those bounds.
-As described earlier, those cases can be mitigated by a regularization of $A$ with the drawback of introducing an additional error.\\ We therefore assume that the bound in Eq.~\eqref{eq:boundonconditionnumber} holds with high probability for our toy model, with the constant $\Gamma=3$.\\
+As described earlier, those cases can be mitigated by a regularization of $A$ with the drawback of introducing an additional error.

+We therefore assume that the bound in Eq.~\eqref{eq:boundonconditionnumber} holds with high probability for our toy model, with the constant $\Gamma=3$.

 Analogously, we estimate the norms $\|A\|$, $\|C\|$ and $\|A^{-1} C\|$ based on $A$ and $C$ that follow the introduced toy model.
 In Fig.~\ref{fig:norm of A and C and AinverseC}, we plot those norms and the functions $f_1(N_V)=N_V$ and $f_2(N_V)=\sqrt{N_V}$ for varying $N_V$.